tiberius-ls/tiberius-ls/README.md

 - 👋 Hi, I’m @tiberius-ls
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning react
+- 🌱 I’m currently learning the fundamentals and frameworks.
 - 💞️ I’m looking to collaborate on anything that has to do with web development
 - 📫 How to reach me my email:ogbonnaemeka543@gmail.com